Well-Architected Review: Why, What and How

 Another downside of the self-service tool is that it requires a lot of well-architected and AWS knowledge to interpret and apply the improvements.
 It is more efficient to talk to cloud experts who can navigate the many options available: to make recommendations, answer your specific questions, and ensure the solution is right for your context.

-Well-architected reviews are one of my favorite parts of the job.
+Well-Architected Reviews are one of my favourite parts of the job.
 The intense deep-dive into all aspects of a customer’s application, the immediate feedback and value it brings, and the customer relationship it builds are all hugely rewarding.

 For any application you care about, I’d recommend a Well-Architected Review with cloud experts.
 It brings together the key stakeholders, quickly identifies improvements, and helps your application to be well-architected.